blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

     }
     ```

-- **Specifying there is a list of properties** - The entity type can also define whether its properties are lists, where
+- **Specifying there is a list of properties** - The Entity Type can also define whether its properties are lists, where

   - the elements of the list are described by a Property Type
   - there is an optionally specified _maximum_ amount of items in the list